 This course examines the making and meaning of the visual arts in France, Germany, England, and the Netherlands, from c.1500 to c.1600.
 Artworks in various media are considered in relation to their original contexts, from the workshops of Nuremberg and the markets of Antwerp to the French court at Fontainebleau and the Tudor court in England.
 Key themes, including the impact of printmaking, the challenge of the Reformation, and the influence of Italian art, are explored through the work of Durer, Grunewald, Holbein, Bruegel, and their contemporaries.
+Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.

-ARTH-3345 Spanish Colonial Art and Architecture n Mexico
+ARTH-3345 Spanish Colonial Art and Architecture In Mexico

 A study of the arts of Mexico from Conquest to Independence (1521-1821), with special attention to architecture and to architectural painting and sculpture.
 The study also includes the Spanish sources of this art (the Late Gothic, Plateresque, Renaissance, Baroque, and Neo-Classical stylistic periods) and the persistence of indigenous forms, images, and sensibilities.
 The course includes original material at hand: the San Antonio Missions and works in the San Antonio Museum of Art.
+Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.

-ARTH-3346 Jan Van Eyck and His Legacy
+ARTH-3446 Jan Van Eyck and His Legacy

 The course investigates the life, work and reputation of Jan van Eyck and his place within the history of Western art.
 Incorporating the latest research on the artist and a range of methodological approaches, the course explores the intended audience, function and meaning of van Eyck's paintings, together with those of his workshop, his followers and his imitators in the Burgundian Netherlands.
 Particular attention will be paid to the historical, social and religions contexts of his artworks, and the later history of their reception.
+(Offered every other year).
+Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.